Let Them Live

 Their burial after death is also not different from the rest of us.
 It is done in accordance with their religion and, for examle, if “x” died and had more male dominant characteristics and was a Muslim, then a molvi will be called to offer his funeral prayers in the same manner as that of a Muslim male and vice versa for those more dominantly female.

 Between 1.7 and 4% of the world population is born with intersex conditions, having primary and secondary sexual characteristics that are neither clearly male nor female.[ii]
-This is still a signoficant number and transgender people should have a place in policymaking and Parliament so that their interests can be represented adequately and their rights implemented.
-We should collectively as a nationa respect their existence and let them live, just like us.
+This is a significant number, therefore, transgender people should have a place in policymaking and Parliament so that their interests can be represented adequately and their rights implemented.
+We should collectively as a nation respect their existence and let them live, just like us.

 The views expressed in this article are those of the authors and do not necessarily represent the views of CourtingTheLaw.com or any other organization with which they might be associated.